denten-books/plain-text/0-introduction.md

 discipline) has instituted these foundational taxonomies at a particular point of time, its institutions may have difficulty perceiving newly-emerged forms of literary evolution.

-[^ln2-internet]: The NEA study has this to say on the topic of What is responsible for the decline of literary reading?: "If the 2002 data represent a declining trend, it is tempting to suggest that fewer people are reading literature and now prefer visual and audio entertainment.
-Again, the data---both from SPPA and other sources---do not readily quantify this explanation [...] the Internet, however, could have played a role.
-During the time period when the literature participation rates declined, home Internet use soared" [@nea_reading_2004, 30].

 In his 2004 *Humanism and Democratic Criticism*, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic,"